More useful than a Baofeng UV-5R. Probably.

 Related to the offset issue: if you manually enter the repeater's input frequency as your transmit frequency without setting proper duplex mode, you'll be transmitting where the repeater transmits.
 You need to listen on the output and transmit on the input - your radio's offset setting handles this automatically when configured correctly.

-FCC rules require you to state your callsign at the start and end of each communication and every 15 minutes during longer conversations.
+Per 95.1751(a), you must transmit your callsign at the end of each communication and at least every 15 minutes during longer conversations.
 Forgetting to identify is a common habit from FRS use, where no callsign is required.

 Keying up on a repeater without saying anything - just to test if you can hit it - is called "kerchunking."
 It's considered poor etiquette.
 If you want to test, say your callsign: "WRYZ123, radio check."